christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 engineering a computer art program that would outlive its creator.
 He invented an automated painting system made of object-oriented code, declarative knowledge structures, and custom-built hardware.
-He taught it the rules of how to draw a limb for figure, a branch for tree, a wall for a room.
+He taught it the rules of how to draw a limb for figure, a branch for a tree, a wall for a room.
 But he also left many factors to chance, and others out of the picture entirely.
 There are enduring details in AARON that deserve closer examination.